Learn step-by-step how to set up a basic blockchain network

 <go install directory>, and append PATH with

 Open the folder in VS Code, which should have only the smart contract written in Go/Node.js.
-If you have any files in this folder other than smart contract files, then you may encounter issues while packaging the smart contract.
+If you have any files in this folder other than smart contract files, then you might encounter issues while packaging the smart contract.

 You will be prompted for the package name and version.
 It’s important to provide the proper version as the smart contract can then be upgraded to deploy a newer version.
 After you’ve provided this information, the smart contract package will be created.

-In the left navigation panel, click on IBM Blockchain Platform under smart contract packages.
-You should be able to see a .cds file named
+In the left navigation panel, click on IBM Blockchain Platform.
+Under smart contract packages, you should be able to see a .cds file named

-Right click on the package and click Export Package, then save the file.
+Right-click on the package and click Export Package, then save the file.